top of page

 but is not in fact a pollinator as the adults do not have mouthparts.

-Next week is National Moth Week!
-This means folks from all over the world are participating in a global citizen science project, taking photos of moths they attract or find, and sharing their pictures with conservation organizations.
-Don't know how to attract moths via moth lights or baiting?
-Wondering why you should care?
-Find them fascinating and want to learn more?
-Join us at our first Moth Night at Painters Greenhouse!
-Friday July 26th 7:00pm - 11:00pm.
-Tickets are still available!Â
+Help celebrate National Moth Week!
+This week, folks from all over the world are participating in a global citizen science project, taking photos of moths they attract or find, and sharing their pictures with conservation organizations.

 The Owen family has always been moth appreciators and are thrilled to see them getting more media exposure for their importance not only as bioindicators but as critical pollinators (see Brad's Pollinator Week blog).
 Moths account for over 90% of the Lepidoptera class (12,000 moth species versus 825 butterfly species in North America!), and we've learned that moths pollinate at a faster rate than day-flying insects.
 They also work harder to get to nectar, visiting many plants that day-flying pollinators ignore.
 In addition to pollinating lesser-visited plants, they also feed from many of the same species that butterflies, bees and other daytime pollinators visit; this overlap in pollination could be critical at a time when we are observing major declines in pollinator populations.
 When we consider the massive population of moths combined with their speedy pollination skills and diverse plant selection, that’s quite the argument for planting to attract and feed moths!